-3. Analysis of terms and conditions of issue and letters of issue: first stage of conversion
+3. Analysis of terms and conditions of individual debt instruments: first stage of conversion

-The experts from the NWG's Bonds Stream believe that the first stage of work on the conversion of the legacy portfolio of debt instruments should be the review whether the terms and conditions of issue contain a Fallback Clause.
+The experts from the NWG's Bonds Stream believe that the first stage of work on the conversion of the legacy portfolio of debt instruments should be the review whether the existing terms and conditions of debt instruments contain a Fallback Clause.

-For the terms and conditions of issue that do not contain a Fallback Clause, a replacement for WIBOR indicated in the Regulation referred to in Article 61c of the Act of 5 August 2015 on macro-prudential supervision of the financial system and crisis management in the financial system (Regulation on the replacement) will apply.
+For the debt instruments that do not contain a Fallback Clause, a replacement for WIBOR indicated in the Regulation referred to in Article 61c of the Act of 5 August 2015 on macro-prudential supervision of the financial system and crisis management in the financial system (Regulation on the replacement) will apply.

-The same will apply where a Fallback Clause contained in the terms and conditions of issue does not provide for any permanent replacement for WIBOR (Article 23c(3) of Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No 596/2014, as amended (BMR)).
+The same will apply where a Fallback Clause contained in the terms and conditions of debt instruments does not provide for any permanent replacement for WIBOR (Article 23c(3) of Regulation (EU) 2016/1011 of the European Parliament and of the Council of 8 June 2016 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No 596/2014, as amended (BMR)).

-To collect information about types of Fallback Clauses used in the issue of non-Treasury debt instruments, a survey has been conducted with 13 institutions that, acting as a calculation agent or Issuer, had reported more than 12 thousand issues.
+To collect information about types of Fallback Clauses used in the non-Treasury debt instruments, a survey has been conducted at 13 institutions that, acting as a calculation agent or Issuer, had reported more than 12 000 debt instruments.
 The survey has provided a list of most common types of contractual clauses and provisions.
-An issue that ranked first, in terms of number and value of issues reported in the survey, is an issue without any provisions on the rules of calculating interest after the cessation of WIBOR.
-Issues that ranked second and third are those that make references to the last available value of WIBOR and quotes from reference banks.
-The experts from the NWG's Bonds Stream say that those provisions do not point to a permanent replacement for WIBOR so an issue that contains such provisions should use a replacement for WIBOR indicated in the Regulation on the replacement.
+The most common, by volume and number, are instruments without any provisions on the rules for calculating interest after the cessation of WIBOR.
+The second and third most frequent fallbacks clauses in debt instruments refer to the last available value of WIBOR and quotes from reference banks.
+The experts from the NWG's Bonds Stream propose that the afore-mentioned clauses and provisions do not point to a pernament replacemanet for WIBOR, and debt instruments based on them should use a replacement for WIBOR indicated in the Regulation on the replacement.